-Students who have no choice but to exceed their eight allowed absences due to an emergency should submit a written request to their RD within seven days of the emergency.
-The RD will review the request and notify the student of whether or not their additional absence(s) has/have been waived.
+Students who have no choice but to exceed their eight allowed absences due to an emergency should submit a written request to their RD as soon as possible.
+The RD will review the request and notify the student of whether or not his or her additional absence(s) has/have been waived.